seadowg/deckard-kotlin/README.md

 Import the project into Android Studio by selecting 'Import Project' and selecting the project's `build.gradle`.
 When prompted, you can just pick the default gradle wrapper.

 ### Running the Robolectric Test
-To run Robolectric tests (example can be found in DeckardActivityTest) open Studio's "Build Variants" pane and change the "Test Artifact" to "Unit Tests".
+To run Robolectric tests (example can be found in `DeckardActivityTest`) open Studio's "Build Variants" pane and change the "Test Artifact" to "Unit Tests".
 You can then run Robolectric tests using the JUnit test runner.

-### Running the Espresso Test
-To run Espresso tests (example can be found in DeckardEspressoTest) open Studio's "Build Variants" pane and change the "Test Artifact" to "Android Instrumentation Tests".
-You can then run Espresso tests using the Android test runner.